 When a vessel must temporarily deviate from the requirements of an approved VSP, the owner or operator must notify the cognizant COTP and either suspend operations or request and receive permission from the COTP to continue operating.
-An example of noncompliance is when the VSP specifies an intrusion alarm in a certain space but is inoperable.
+An example of noncompliance is when the VSP specifies that an intrusion alarm must be in a certain space but the alarm is inoperable.
 The owner or operator in this case may request to cease operations or propose an alternative, such as a guard.

-A noncompliance may be viewed similar to deviation from the 33 CFR 164 regulations.
+A noncompliance may be viewed as being similar to a deviation from the 33 CFR 164 regulations.
 The COTP must decide if noncompliance represents a significant risk, and issue a COTP order to suspend operations or give COTP written authority to continue operations.
 If the condition is to persist while the vessel is transiting other COTP zones, each COTP or, in cases covered under 33 CFR 106.120, the cognizant District Commander, may agree to the measures imposed, consider additional measures, or prohibit entry until the deficiency is corrected.
 See enclosure (1) of this circular.